rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 3. Crate `Cargo.toml`
 4. Crate root `rustdoc.toml`

+`rustdoc` will be in charge of handling configuration merging.
+This should create an intuitive layering of global options and overrides while keeping `rustdoc` and `Cargo` reasonably separate.

 ## Changes to `rustdoc`

 `rustdoc` must be aware of two new arguments: `--config-json` and